-- Photorejuvenation treats sun-damaged and most common skin issues using broad-spectrum light technology
+- Photorejuvenation treats sun-damaged skin as well as other common skin issues using broad-spectrum light technology.

-- Photorejuvenation can be applied to almost any part of the body
+- Photorejuvenation can be used on almost any part of the body.

-Photorejuvenation, sometimes referred to as a photofacial, is a quick, non-invasive skin treatment that employs high-intensity pulses of broadband light to effectively treat skin discoloration and photoaging at the cellular level.
-With little to no downtime involved and few side-effects associated with the procedure, doctors are increasingly turning to photorejuvenation to not only repair sun-damaged skin but reduce the appearance of a variety of common skin conditions, including rosacea, acne, spider veins, liver spots, and hyperpigmentation.
+Photorejuvenation, sometimes referred to as a photofacial, is a fast, noninvasive skin treatment that employs high-intensity pulses of broadband light to effectively treat skin discoloration and photoaging at the cellular level.

-Photorejuvenation uses intense-pulsed light (IPL) or light emitting diodes (LED) to penetrate deep within the skin and stimulate dormant skin cells while encouraging new collagen and elastin to develop.
+Both types penetrate deep within the skin to stimulate dormant skin cells while encouraging new collagen and elastin to develop.

 Light-emitting diode treatment (LED)

 In contrast to the broad-spectrum light of IPL, LED photofacials uses different colors and wavelengths specific to the skin issue being treated.
 For example, blue light kills bacteria as a treatment for acne; red light stimulates collagen production to treat fine lines and wrinkles.

 LED green light is similar to IPL in that it breaks up pigmentation for easier absorption, and is effective in reducing the appearance of brown spots and other melanin-related problems.